 The Connected Learning Advisory Council works closely with IMS leadership to provide guidance in the development and adoption of IMS standards to enable an institution to become more agile in integrating digital applications, platforms and tools into the enterprise to evolve personalized connected learning.
 Participants are generally vice-provosts, CIOs, and other technology/curriculum thought leaders appointed by IMS based upon their interest and commitment in leading the adoption of open standards in higher education.

-The Council’s function is to provide advice and counsel to IMS on current workgroup activities and projects.
-This group also has connected to them specific IMS end-user taskforces that they can either participate on or delegate appropriate participation.
-Task force members provide expertise and guidance to advance key IMS initiatives such as: 1) Connected Learning Innovation Challenge 2) Community App Sharing Architecture (CASA); 3) End-User Analytics Group 4) Learning Impact Award Program; 5) Competency Based Education and Creating Guided Pathways to Success; and other task forces as needed.
+Task force members provide expertise and guidance to advance key IMS initiatives such as: 1) Connected Learning Innovation Challenge 2) Community App Sharing Architecture (CASA); 3) Caliper Learning Analytics Framework 4) Learning Impact Award Program; 5) Competency Based Education and Creating Guided Pathways to Success; and other task forces as needed.

 Members of the Connected Learning Advisory Council

 Karen Vignare,Ph.
 D., Associate Provost, Center for Innovation in Learning, University of Maryland University College

 Connected Learning Subcommittees